zicht/solr-bundle/docs/README.md

     </service>
 ```

-To use the array cache you can set in the config cache to `zicht_solr.cache.array`
+To use the array cache (for development) you can set in the config cache to `zicht_solr.cache.array`

 ```
 zicht_solr: